weiroll/weiroll/README.md

 The `ext` bit signifies that this is an extended command, and as such the next command should be treated as 32-byte `in` list of indices, rather than the 6-byte list in the packed command struct.

-Bytes 2-5 are reserved for future use.
+Bits 2-5 are reserved for future use.

-The 2-byte `calltype` is treated as a `uint16` that specifies the type of call.
+The 2-bit `calltype` is treated as a `uint16` that specifies the type of call.
 The value that selects the corresponding call type is described in the table below:

 ```
    ┌──────┬───────────────────┐